gcallah/BookReviews/mitchell.md

 political liberty.
 As he puts it: "The thesis of this book is simple: democracy without private property is fundamentally unstable and will not survive."
-(14) On this point, I wish Mitchell had addressed Plato's case that democracy, even with private property, is fundamentally unstable.
+(14) (On this point, I wish Mitchell had addressed Plato's case that democracy, even with private property, is fundamentally unstable.
-(Or, to cite a more recent political theorist, the Nigerian musician and activist, Fela Kuti, called democracy a "demonstration of crazy.")
+Or, to cite a more recent political theorist, the Nigerian musician and activist, Fela Kuti, called democracy a "demonstration of crazy."
 Perhaps he has a good answer
-to Plato and Kuti here, but if so, it is missing from this work.
+to Plato and Kuti here, but if so, it is missing from this work.)

-In the introduction, Mitchell makes a curious distinction as to whether people believe the most common future form of government would be "democratic" or "socialist." (p.
+In the introduction, Mitchell, citing a poll, makes a curious distinction as to whether people believe the most common future form of government would be "democratic" or "socialist." (p.
 1) This ignores the fact that there is almost certainly a great overlap between the two beliefs.
 Now perhaps Mitchell holds with Hayek